-New standards, amendments and d interpretations Obligatory Application in Annual Reporting Periods Beginning On or After: Amendments to IAS 7, Disclosure Initiative (issued in January 2016) Introduces additional breakdown requirements on financing activities 1 January 2017 Amendments to IAS 12, Recognition of Deferred Tax Assets for Unrealised Losses (issued in January 2016) Clarification of the principles established in relation to the recognition of deferred tax assets due to unrealised losses.
-1 January 2017 Improvements to IFRSs, 2014- 2016 cycle (issued in December 2016) Minor amendments to a series of standards (different effective dates).
+New standards, amen dments and interpretations Obligatory Application in Annual Reporting Periods Beginning On or After: Amendments to IAS 7, Disclosure Introduces additional breakdown requirements 1 January 2017 Initiative (issued in January 2016) on financing activities 1 January 2017 Amendments to IAS 12, Recognition of Clarification of the principles established in 2047 Deferred Tax Assets for Unrealised Losses relation to the recognition of deferred tax 1 January 2017 (issued in January 2016) assets due to unrealised losses.
+Improvements to IFRSs, 2014-2016 cycle (issued in December 2016) Minor amendments to a series of standards (different effective dates).
 1 January 2017